 The pace with which Spain has revolutionized its culinary landscape is one of the most dramatic cultural changes to have occurred in the country in recent times.
-Once regarded as something of an insignificant player in the gastronomic arena, Spain is now bursting with exciting new venues, dynamic raw talent and more than a few Michelin-starred restaurants, that have attracted considerable global acclaim.
+Once regarded as something of an insignificant player in the gastronomic arena, Spain is now bursting with exciting new venues, dynamic raw talent, and more than a few Michelin-starred restaurants that have attracted considerable global acclaim.

 Address: Plaza de San Mateo, 1, Caceres, 10003, Extremadura

 The darling of both Madrid’s well-healed elite and visiting gastronomes, Atrio is possibly the most-talked-about restaurant in Spain today, despite its remote location in Extremadura.
 Head chef Tono Perez has taken over the reins of Atrio’s former master, Juan Gonzalez, with admirable ease and is today widely considered one of the world’s greatest culinary stars.
 Offering his guests two tasting menus – traditional Atrio classics and new creations – Perez has won pundits for his flair for crafting exciting dishes that are yet faithful to Spanish culinary tradition.
-Creations such as Jamon with squid and curry sauce, careta – pork, crayfish, and duck consume – and the divine torta del casar with quince ice-cream, which is a very special local cheese made from sheep’s milk.
+Creations such as Jamon with squid and curry sauce, careta – pork, crayfish, and duck consume – and the divine torta del casar with quince ice-cream, an exceptional local cheese made from sheep’s milk.

 But the food is not the only major attraction at Atrio; a gargantuan wine list put together by sommelier Jose Polo has earned much attention.
 For where else in Spain could you hope to encounter Montrachet de la Romanée Conti 1987, 23 vintages of Petrus, or 1929 Chateau Lafite?
-Polo broke new ground in his two-hundred page plus extravaganza, offering fine wines from virtually all corners of the globe, including an extended list of Vega Sicilia vintages, legendary Rioja names and old sherries.
+Polo broke new ground in his two-hundred page plus extravaganza, offering fine wines from virtually all corners of the globe, including an extended list of Vega Sicilia vintages, legendary Rioja names, and old sherries.
 To find such a diverse list in Spain is nothing short of remarkable, even in such a high-class address.

 AbaC Restaurant Hotel